Users on Umbraco Cloud

 Click "Create group"

-Edit an already existing User Group.
+To edit an already existing User Group:

-As mentioned it is also possible to set Granular permissions for a specific content node on your Cloud project.
+It is also possible to set Granular permissions for a specific content node on your Cloud project.

 You can set the permission when you are creating or editing an existing User Group.